 Your organization will need to take the time to sort through its pricing information to ask, possibly for the first time, what the costs for a service really ought to be and, if those costs will vary for site to site, how will that be explained or justified?

-From there, we now have the opportunity to think about how pricing can be used to influence consumer behavior.
+From there, we now have the opportunity to think about how price can be used to influence consumer behavior.
 Do we bundle a set of services together to give consumers greater predictability?
 Do we offer discounts or waive deductibles to steer patients to underutilized surgical suite times or less busy outpatient surgery locations?
-Pricing transparency opens the door to increase your competitiveness in ways that weren’t previously possible.
+Price transparency opens the door to increase your competitiveness in ways that weren’t previously possible.

 Does this accomplish what health consumers really need?